 The Annecy International Animation Film Festival

-The Annecy Lake Festival and its fireworks
+The Lake Annecy Festival and its fireworks

 The fireworks are accompanied by music and various animations along the shores, contributing to a festive and friendly atmosphere.

-Other festivals and local traditions
+Other festivities and local traditions

 Gastronomy and culinary specialties